eecs394-spr15/UTI/README.md

 # UTI

 ## DESCRIPTION
-AmandaCare is a mobile application that helps those who are suspicious of UTI to conveniently submit their symptoms for a quick diagnosis.
-AmandaCare requires two front ends (patient and nurse) and UTI repository provides the codes for the patient side of the application.
-The key compoenets of patient front end includes symptom submission, viewing current and past cases, recieving electronic prescriptinos via email and filling out basic personal information.
+AmandaCare is a mobile application that helps those who are suspicious of having a UTI to conveniently submit their symptoms for a quick diagnosis.
+AmandaCare requires two front ends (patient and nurse) and the UTI repository provides the code for the patient side of the application.
+The key components of the patient front end include symptom submission, viewing current and past cases, recieving electronic prescriptions via email and filling out basic personal/medical information.

 ## SYSTEM REQUIREMENTS
 * iOS 8.0.0